Lung cancer is one of the most common and serious types of cancer .

 Computed tomography is usually carried out after radiography.
 CT uses X-rays and a computer to create detailed images of internal structures of the human body.
 Before the examination carried out an injection of a contrast agent.
 This liquid containing colorant contributes a clearer display light during scanning.
 The procedure is painless and takes 10-30 minutes.

 PET-CT in the diagnosis of lung cancer

-PET-CT can be performed if the results of the diagnostic CT revealed a cancer at an early stage.
+PET-CT can be performed if the CT results revealed cancer diagnosis at an early stage.
 Scanning PET-CT shows the presence of active cancer cells in the body.
 Procedure duration is 30-60 minutes, apply a radioactive drug.

 Bronchoscopy and biopsy

 If the CT scan reveals tumors in the central part of the chest, appointed by bronchoscopy in the diagnosis of lung cancer.
-This is a procedure that allows you to remove a small sample of lung cells.
+This is a procedure that allows you to remove a small sample of cells from the lungs.
 During bronchoscopy, using a thin tube called a bronchoscope to examine the lungs and take some of the cells for analysis (biopsy).

 The procedure can be uncomfortable, so in advance given a mild sedative and a local anesthetic to make the throat.
 Bronchoscopy takes a few minutes.